Why Does Water Taste Bitter or Bad after Eating Melon?

 5. Try Different Melon Varieties

 Not all melons are created equal when it comes to taste and aftertaste.
-If you’re particularly sensitive to the bitter compounds in melon, consider exploring different melon varieties.
+If you’re sensitive to the bitter compounds in melon, consider exploring different melon varieties.
 Honeydew melons, for instance, are known for their sweet and mild flavor and are less likely to impart a strong aftertaste in water.

 These simple strategies can enhance your overall dining experience and make the transition from melon to water more enjoyable.